zekroTJA/spotify-automation/README.md

 Finally, you might need to re-deploy the production application to apply the environment variables to the nevironment.

 When everything is set up correctly, you should be able to navigate to the `/api/oauth/login` endpoint and authorize with your Spotify account.
 This requests a refresh authorization token which is then stored in the Vercel KV database.
 After that, calling the endpoint `/api/auto/mostplayed` will create a Playlist with the name `Current Top Songs` containing your latest most played songs which is automatically updated every day by a CRON-job.

+## Ideas

+Some Ideas which could be implemented into this project in the future if I am bored again.

+- [ ] Add query params to `/api/auto/mostplayed` like `playlist_name` or `timespan`
+- [ ] Add proper handling when the created playlist is deleted
+- [ ] Add automation to store all songs in the "Discover Weekly" playlist into one large archival playlist